TheDookySoo/TheDookySoo/README.md

 # About Me
-Hello, I am TheDookySoo and I make Roblox hacks.
-I am most familiar with C++.
+Hello, I am TheDookySoo.
+I am most familiar with C++ but also know some Roblox Lua.